 How to Switch Gas Providers

-Before you switch gas providers, you should first compare gas providers with Energy and Gas.
+Before you switch gas providers, you should first compare gas providers with Compare & Connect.
 That way, you can find a provider who is able to cater to your needs or better suit your budget.

 Once you have chosen your new provider, the process involves:

 - Contacting your new gas provider and asking to switch to their services